cjphawes/hangman-project-three/README.md

 ## How to play

 1. Click this [link](https://hangman-havoc-5a5a826a9d8e.herokuapp.com/) or copy and paste: `https://hangman-havoc-5a5a826a9d8e.herokuapp.com/` into your browser's address bar.
-2. If the game loads, follow the instructions, if it doesn't load, click "RUN PROGRAM".
+2. If the game loads, follow the instructions, if it doesn't load, click "**RUN PROGRAM**".
 3. Understand the rules of the game before continuing.
 4. Enter a username and start guessing!
 5. Once you are tired of playing you can exit the game by telling the game you don't want to play again.